-Part No 0221119031 Product Group Ignition Coils Stock Status No Stock - ordered on demand Catalogue 2016 Page Click HERE to view this part on page 87 of our 2016 catalogue Brand Logo Fits Model Variant Ford Anglia 105E, Ford Capri Mk1 (All), Ford Capri Mk2/Mk3 (All), Ford Cortina Mk1, Ford Cortina Mk2, Ford Cortina Mk3/Mk4/Mk5, Ford Escort Mk1 (All), Ford Escort Mk2 (All)
+Part No 0221119031 Product Group Ignition Coils Stock Status Available From Stock Catalogue 2016 Page Click HERE to view this part on page 87 of our 2017 catalogue Brand Logo Fits Model Variant Ford Anglia 105E, Ford Capri Mk1 (All), Ford Capri Mk2/Mk3 (All), Ford Cortina Mk1, Ford Cortina Mk2, Ford Cortina Mk3/Mk4/Mk5, Ford Escort Mk1 (All), Ford Escort Mk2 (All)

 You may also be interested in the following product(s)